Cameroon Government Budget: Revenues and Spending

 What is current Cameroon Government Spending?

-- Government Spending in Cameroon increased to 595 XAF Billion (0.978 B USD) in the third quarter of 2022.
+- Government Spending in Cameroon decreased to 630 XAF Billion (1.019 B USD) in the first quarter of 2023.
 The maximum volume was 647 XAF Billion and minimum was 417 XAF Billion

 - Data published Quarterly by National Statistical Institute.